ScryEngineering/scrygroup.com/content/tutorial-pages/2020-01-07/guide-to-git-github-for-writers.md

 **The lack of live editing/preview will grate on those used to modern CMS environments.**

-With any modern CMS like WordPress, Squarespace, Drupal and others, you get to see exactly how your content will look before publishing with the click of a Preview button.
+With any modern CMS like WordPress, Squarespace, Drupal and others, you get to see exactly how your content will look before publishing with the click of a Preview button. [^BuildPreviews]

 Not so with GitHub.
 To see how my text will look once published, I click **Pull Requests** and navigate to the **Files changed** tab.
 Just under the green **Review changes** button on the right hand side are two options - I can toggle between displaying the source diff or the rich diff.
 The source view shows lets you see your changes in source without formatting, while the rich diff shows you a preview of how the changes will look once you've merged your pull request.
 You also have the option of using the aforementioned unified and split view to see existing and new content.